 Leon E. Trakman, Dispute Settlement Under the NAFTA: Manual and Source Book (KDZ525 .T73 1997) explains the dispute resolution process and outlines activities of working groups and committees.

-BNA's International Trade Reporter (older print editions in Superseded Looseleaf) is an excellent tool to track NAFTA developments.
-"Hot Topics" lists NAFTA and includes news about developments such as amendments, court decisions, etc. in Canada and Mexico.
+Bloomberg BNA's International Trade Reporter (older print editions in Superseded Looseleaf) is an excellent tool to track NAFTA developments.
+To locate information related to NAFTA, use the search feature in the upper right corner and search “NAFTA.”

 Another useful looseleaf service is a Canadian publication, Accord de Libre-Échange entre le Canada et les États-Unis Annoté/Free Trade Agreement between Canada and the United States Annotated (K4609 .C3 1990; updated through January 1996).
 It contains an annotated text (in French and English) with references to the U.S.-Canada Free Trade Agreement, the GATT, implementing legislation and committee reports and hearings from both the U.S. and Canada, judicial decisions, and books and articles as well.
 This is one of the best places to look for references to primary and secondary Canadian sources.